ramteke/Linear-Regression-Normal-Equation/README.md

 # Linear Regression With Multiple Variable : Normal Equation

-Note: This is easy way to compute linear regression when number of features are less.
+Note: This is easy way to compute and can be used when number of features are less.

 You are selling your house and you want to know what a good market price would be.